 The entrance to the Natural History Museum is completely FREE, just like most of the museums in London.

-However, it is important to bear in mind the lines can be pretty long, so in order to avoid it, you can just book a skip-the-line ticket that includes an In-App audio tour, to help you move around and learn more about each piece.
+However, it is important to bear in mind the lines can be pretty long, so to avoid it, you can just book a skip-the-line ticket that includes an In-App audio tour, to help you move around and learn more about each piece.

 It is also interesting to consider a private tour so that you will make the most of your visit, being guided by a professional who will walk you through the galleries and collections, explaining details and answering your questions.